Milivoj Petrović: Second term as mayor (2004–08)

-Provincial delegate and third term as mayor (2008–12)
+Provincial representative and third term as mayor (2008–12)

 The direct election of mayors was abandoned after 2004, and in all subsequent electoral cycles mayors have been chosen by the elected members of city and municipal assemblies.
 Petrović was selected for a third term as mayor after the 2008 local elections.
 The Radical Party actually won the election in Titel but, with eleven seats out of twenty-five, fell short of a majority; the DS, which finished second with nine seats, was able to form a new coalition government with the Socialist Party of Serbia and two independent delegates.
 Petrović was also elected to the provincial assembly for the Titel constituency seat in the 2008 provincial election as a candidate of the For a European Vojvodina alliance led by the DS.
 For a European Vojvodina won an outright majority, and Petrović supported the administration in the assembly over the next four years.

 Serbia's electoral laws were reformed in 2011 such that mandates were awarded to candidates on successful lists in numerical order.
 Petrović led the DS list for Titel in the 2012 Serbian local elections.
 The list won six seats; the Serbian Progressive Party won the election and was able to form a new administration, with the DS serving in opposition.
 Petrović was also defeated in his bid for re-election to the Vojvodina assembly in the 2012 provincial election, finishing third against Vladimir Soro, a Movement of Socialists candidate endorsed by the Progressive Party.

 The Democratic Party and its allies were the overall winners of the 2012 provincial election, and Petrović was subsequently appointed as assistant provincial secretary for agriculture, water management, and forestry in the government of Vojvodina.
 He has not sought a return to elected office since 2012.